NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 Every time the application gets a new route, Nalu will create a new instance of the controller (and of course of the component).

 #### onAttach Method
 Nalu will call the `onAttach` method, after the component is added to the DOM.
-This is an internal method, that can not be overwirtten.
+This is an internal method, that should not be overwirtten.
 Use the `active`-method inside the controller instead.

 #### onDetach Method
 Nalu will call the `onDetach` method, after the component is removed to the DOM.
-This is an internal method, that can not be overwirtten.
+This is an internal method, that should not be overwirtten.
 Use the `deactive`-method inside the controller instead.

 #### bind Method (since v1.2.1)